 Here’s a quick checklist to ensure daycare center safety:

-The ideal is 3:1 child-to-staff ratio in a daycare center caring for infants, 4:1 for two-year-old children, and 7:1 for three-year-olds.
+- The ideal is a 3:1 child-to-staff ratio in a daycare center caring for infants, 4:1 for two-year-old children, and 7:1 for three-year-olds.

-Toys should be child-safe without sharp edges and harmful chemicals, like bisphenol A or BPA, which is an industrial chemical used in making certain plastics.
+- Toys should be child-safe without sharp edges and harmful chemicals, like bisphenol A or BPA, an industrial chemical used to make certain plastics.

-Emergency numbers should be posted, and first aid kits are readily accessible by caregivers.
+- Emergency numbers should be posted, and first aid kits should be readily accessible by caregivers.

-Parents should be notified if an emergency arises, as outlined in the daycare policy immediately.
+- Parents should immediately notify if an emergency arises, as outlined in the daycare policy.

 Children Learn New Skills